beepscore/SwitchRoomPuzzle/README.md

 could arbitrarily agree one or some "lead" prisoner, only they can declare.
 Maybe only they can turn on??
 lead could toggle, if they ever see light is same it means someone else changed it.

+---
+first visit
+if light is off, no one has reached second visit?? don't change switch record light upon entering? record visit

+lead prisoner
+am i the one who turned the light on? if not, it was someone else's first visit.

+second visit,
+if light is off turn it on.
+if light is on don't do anything. record visit

+third visit
+if light is on don't do anything.

+if first visit, toggle switch
+store switchUponLeaving

+---
+first visit, toggle light
+set isFirstVisit false
+subsequent visit, don't change light if light is on and numprisoners is even???

 ## Strategy when you do not know whether the initial state of the switch is on or off.